 Mr. Shaffer went on to explain that dependable, service-tested Whiting rail maintenance equipment is available in a variety of arrangements to speed maintenance and reduce costs and downtime.

 “Electric motor powered multi-hoist units can be arranged to lift single or coupled rail cars, with all units synchronized and interlocked to maintain minimum elevation variations.
 The use of the mechanical screw and nut principle allows hoisting and holding at any position within the complete range of the hoist.
 Whiting offers design and layout services to suit the requirements of both customers and potential customers.
-In addition to hoisting and holding, all equipment for car and train moving, as well as overhead crane systems, are all available from a single source,” Mr. Shaffer said.
+In addition to hoisting and holding, all equipment for car and train moving are all available from a single source,” Mr. Shaffer said.